Richard Hill (rugby union, born 1961)

-Richard Hill (born 4 May 1961 in Birmingham) is a rugby union coach and former English international rugby footballer.
+Richard Hill (born 4 May 1961 in Birmingham) is a rugby union coach and former player.
+He won 29 international caps for England.

 Biography

 Born in Birmingham, Hill was educated at Bishop Wordsworth's Grammar School in Salisbury, and Exeter University.
-Incidentally his namesake, Richard Hill MBE, who was in the England team to win the Rugby World Cup in 2003 also attended Bishop Wordsworth's School and both played for Salisbury Rugby Football Club.
+His namesake, Richard Hill, who was a flanker in the England team that won the Rugby World Cup in 2003 also attended Bishop Wordsworth's School and both played for Salisbury Rugby Football Club.

 Early successes at Schools Level

-One of Richard's early successes in 1980 was winning the Wiltshire Schools U18 Sevens tournament with Salisbury's Boys Grammar school Bishop Wordsworth's defeating Swindon's St. Joseph's Comprehensive Roman Catholic School in a hard fought final at the Headlands School in Wiltshire.
+One of Richard's early successes in 1980 was winning the Wiltshire Schools U18 Sevens tournament with Salisbury's Boys Grammar school Bishop Wordsworth's defeating Swindon's St. Joseph's Comprehensive Roman Catholic School at the Headlands School in Wiltshire.
 The Salisbury school won by two tries to one.
-Unfortunately for the Swindon school Bishop Wordsworth were also able to field David Egerton who was also capped by England on 9 occasions.
+Bishop Wordsworth were also able to field David Egerton who was also capped by England 9 times.

 Playing career

-Joining Bath Rugby as a scrum-half straight from university, in these amateur times his day job was working for Lloyds Bank.
-Unlike his half-back partner Stuart Barnes, Hill loved training.
+Joining Bath as a scrum-half straight from university, in these amateur times his day job was working for Lloyds Bank.
+Hill loved training.
 Nicknamed Duracell, he spent all his available time there, and his dedication spelled the inevitable introduction of the professional era.
 In 1984 he debuted for England as scrum half against South Africa in Port Elizabeth on the controversial tour.
 In the 1987 season, he was made captain of England, losing the captaincy after the England-Wales match.